ErnestL/Interview-Challenges/Vehicle-Positions/README.md

 ## Task
 The binary data file _positions.dat_ contains a position for each of 2 million vehicles.
 Your task is to write a program that finds the nearest vehicle positions in the data file to each of the 10 co-ordinates provided in the table below.
-Your program should be able to find all 10 closest positions in less time than the benchmark approach that simply loops through each of the 2 million positions and keeps the closest to each of the 10 co-ordinates.
+Your program should be able to find the position ID's of all 10 closest positions in less time than the benchmark approach that simply loops through each of the 2 million positions and keeps the closest to each of the 10 co-ordinates.
 The challenge is to optimize for speed and improve on the benchmark to the best of your ability.

 ## Specifics
   * Use Git to clone the project template to your PC